- A Higher Offer: When Should I Wait to Commit to a College? - October 11, 2017

 When changes to the SAT were instituted in March of 2016, there were understandably a lot of questions.
 After all, the SAT is one of only two high-stakes standardized tests widely accepted as a gauge of college readiness and used by college admissions committees to assess applicants.

 As news of the changes trickled back to students, teachers, SAT tutors, and high school counselors, some of the most commonly asked questions centered on the difference between the new Writing and Language section of the SAT and the new Essay section.
 Previously, the writing and essay tests had been combined and required.
-Now, they’re separated, and the essay itself is optional.
+Now, they’re separate, and the essay itself is optional.

 How does the content of each section now differ from that of its predecessor?
 What form does each exam take, and what skills does it assess?
 In this post, we will outline the basics of the new SAT Writing and Essay sections, describe what you are asked to do on each portion of the test, and give you an overview of the skills assessed.